dsalo/LocalPrivacy/resources.md

 This is a list of things you can do to improve your computer's security and your own privacy.
 Please feel free to ask questions about any of them!

+### I don't know where to start!

+That's common!
+There's a great tool to help you sort through that: the [Security Planner](https://www.securityplanner.org/).
+Feel free to start there and come back!

 ### Wow, this is long!
 What should I do first?

 These are my top recommendations: